Shading rules

 Ambiguous situations can also be avoided by consistently using the 'qualified_only' attribute for enumerations and global variable lists and by using qualified libraries.

-When the compiler encounters a single identifier in the code of an application, it looks for the associated declaration in the following order:
+When the compiler encounters a single identifier in the code of a PLC project, it searches for the associated declaration in the following order:

 Search order in the library